SumitsHub/learn-react/01-fundamentals/README.md

 }
 ```

-- external libraries use inline css, so if you want to make some changes, reference the library docs and elements tab
+- external libraries use inline css, so if you want to make some changes, reference the library docs and Elements tab from devtools

 - alternative option for inline style -> creating seperate object for style